 Smoked haddock with lemon & dill lentils

 Often work or other commitments will dictate when you can get to the pool, meaning that only a quick snack before your swim may be possible.
-For energy boosting snacks before a swim, try to focus on smaller, higher GI carbohydrates, which will be quickly absorbed and place less strain on the gut.
+For energy-boosting snacks, try to focus on smaller, higher GI carbs that will be quickly absorbed and place less strain on the gut.

-- 1 large cereal bar or carbohydrate based energy bar (low fibre)
+• 1 large cereal bar or carb-based energy bar (low fibre)

-You should eat where possible before your morning swim; especially if it's a longer (one hour in duration) or a high-intensity session.
-The body uses carbohydrate stores for high-intensity work, and if training on an empty stomach you might find you tire quickly.
-Many recreational and competitive swimmers find eating before swimming difficult, due to experiencing symptoms of reflux or even nausea in the pool.
+That said, if possible, aim to eat something before your morning swim, especially if it's longer than an hour in duration or is a high-intensity session.
+The body uses carbs stores for high-intensity work, so if you train on an empty stomach, you might find you tire more quickly.
+Many recreational and competitive swimmers find eating before swimming difficult because they experience symptoms of reflux or even nausea in the pool.

 Apple & linseed porridge